Pascalduc/MechaCar_Statistical_Analysis/README.md

 ![t-test_all](Resources/t-test_all.png)

 The t-test for all manufacturing lots had a p-value of 0.06.
-This means the Mean of 1498.78 is not significantly different from the population mean of 1500 PSI when using a threshold of 0.05.
+This means the mean of 1498.78 is not significantly different from the population mean of 1500 PSI when using a threshold of 0.05.
 Therefore, we cannot reject the null hypothesis.

 #### T-test by lot